Virtual keyboard: Virtual reality keyboards

-The challenges, as in augmented reality, is to give the user the possibility to enter text in a completely virtual environment.
-One big issue is that most augmented reality systems on the market are not tracking the hands of the user.
-So many available system provide the possibility to point at letters.
+The challenge, as in augmented reality, is to give the user the possibility to enter text in a completely virtual environment.
+Most augmented reality systems don't track the hands of the user.
+So many available systems provide the possibility to point at letters.

 In September 2016, Google released a virtual keyboard app for their Daydream virtual reality headset.
-To enter text, the user can point at specific letters with the Daydream controller.
+To enter text, the user points at letters using the controller.

-In February 2017, Logitech presented experimental approach to bring their keyboards into the virtual environment.
-With the Vive Tracker and the Logitech G gaming keyboard it is possible to exactly track every finger movement, without wearing any type of glove.
-50 of such packages were send to exclusive developers, enabling them, in combination of Logitech's BRIDGE developers kit, to test and experiment with the new technology.
+In February 2017, Logitech presented an experimental approach to bring their keyboards into the virtual environment.
+The Vive Tracker and the Logitech G gaming keyboard track finger movement without wearing a glove.
+Fifty kits were sent to exclusive developers, enabling them, in combination with Logitech's BRIDGE developers kit, to test and experiment with the new technology.

 Security considerations

 Virtual keyboards may be used in some cases to reduce the risk of keystroke logging.
-For example, Westpac’s online banking service uses a virtual keyboard for the password entry, as does TreasuryDirect (see picture).
-It is more difficult for malware to monitor the display and mouse to obtain the data entered via the virtual keyboard, than it is to monitor real keystrokes.
-However it is possible, for example by recording screenshots at regular intervals or upon each mouse click.
+For example, Westpac's online banking service uses a virtual keyboard for password entry, as does TreasuryDirect (see picture).
+It is more difficult for malware to monitor the display and mouse to obtain the data entered via the virtual keyboard than it is to monitor real keystrokes.
+However, it is possible, for example by recording screenshots at regular intervals or upon each mouse click.

+Virtual keyboards may prevent keystroke inference attacks but can also act as keyloggers through telemetry and can leak sensitive information through text suggestions.

 The use of an on-screen keyboard on which the user "types" with mouse clicks can increase the risk of password disclosure by shoulder surfing, because: